maszaen/maszaen/README.md

 <div class="container">
   <h1>Hi there, I'm Zaeni Ahmad! 👋</h1>

-  <p>I am a fullstack developer with <strong>1+ years of experience</strong>, specializing in modern web technologies like React, Node.js, and GraphQL.
+I am a fullstack developer with **1+ years of experience**, specializing in modern web technologies like React, Next.js, and Node.js.

-  <p>Passionate about building scalable and performant applications.
-My approach is built on a <strong>deep understanding of software architecture and development fundamentals</strong>.
-I strategically leverage modern tools, including AI, as powerful assistants to accelerate development, not as a replacement for core expertise.</p>
+Passionate about building scalable and performant applications.
+My approach is built on a **deep understanding of software architecture and development fundamentals**.
+I strategically leverage modern tools, including AI, as powerful assistants to accelerate development, and not as a replacement for core expertise.

+I'm also a **highly detail-oriented and perfectionistic** developer: I don't ship unless it's right.
+Every pixel, every design, and every line of code gets reviewed until it earns its place.

   <h2>Skills</h2>
   <div class="skills">